 \ The evapotranspiration package of the groundwater availability model includes evaporation, transpiration, springs, seeps, and discharge to streams not modeled by the streamflow-routing package as described in Bené and others (2004).
 The surface water outflow estimate in Table 1 includes the results from the evapotranspiration package for model grid cells containing springs and streams not modeled by the streamflow-routing package.

-Figure 1: Area of the groundwater availability model for the northern section of the Trinity Aquifer from which the information in Table 1 was extracted.
-Note that model grid cells that straddle a political boundary were assigned to one side of the boundary based on the centroid of the model cell as described above.
+Figure 1: Area of the groundwater availability model for the northern portion of the Trinity Aquifer from which the information in Table 1 was extracted (the aquifer extent within the Upper Trinity Groundwater Conservation District boundary).